briandrum/codes.forchagrin.com/_chapters/chapter-537-offenses-against-persons.md

-    7. _(7)_ If the victim of the offense is an officer or employee of a public children services agency or a private child placing agency and the offense relates to the officer’s or employee’s performance or anticipated performance of official responsibilities or duties.
+    7. _(7)_ If the victim of the offense is an officer or employee of a public children services agency or a private child placing agency and the offense relates to the officer's or employee's performance or anticipated performance of official responsibilities or duties.

     8. _(8)_ If the victim of the offense is a health care professional of a